A. Purpose and Scope

 Participants who allow their base data to be retained in de-anonymized format will be able to be contacted about new or additional programming opportunities, supports, etc. Data for which such consent has been obtained will remain deanonymized for a period of 5 years, at which point, it will be anonymized provided that all other retention requirements are satisfied.

-Participants who do not consent to their data to remaining de-anonymized will have their identifiable information removed from our systems as soon as all retention requirements are satisfied.
+Participants who do not consent to their data remaining de-anonymized will have their identifiable information removed from our systems as soon as all retention requirements are satisfied.

 c.
 Consent of Minors